rose-pine/zed/readme.md

 ## Usage

-1. Open App
-2. Under settings, import `rose-pine.theme`
+1. Install the Rosé Pine extension from Zed extensions
-3. Select `Rosé Pine` from the themes dropdown
+2. Select your desired variant from the theme selection menu

 ## Gallery